Do You Bite Your Nails? It Might Mean You're A Perfectionist. Are you mindlessly twisting your hair or biting your nails as you read this article?

 I’m not judging you for it.
 I do it, too.
 And judging people for judging people is a rabbit hole I don’t plan on going down.
-But how many of the judgments that you make about other people based on appearances alone are likely to be accurate, kind, or worthwhile when they don’t meet the standards you place on yourself?
-More to the point, how useful are the judgments you might make based on standards set by your parents, friends, or culture?
 Why We Need To Discuss Sexual Pleasure in Reproductive Rights and in Our Bedrooms.
 Editor’s Note: While we at Everyday Feminism think that this article is brilliant in its analysis of conversations around sexual pleasure and reproductive rights, we do want to note that the piece largely normalizes sexually-oriented people.

 I was a full-blown feminist by the time I started college.
+I also had a full-blown eating disorder.
+As a teen, I marched on Washington for women’s rights.
 Breaking Down the Desire to Be Thinner.
 5 New Directions for the Body-Positive Movement.
 Women Deserve Better.
 Why I No Longer Apologize for My Crutches.
 Originally published on xoJane and cross-posted here with their permission.

 Denise Jolly figured it out within the first few frames of our photo shoot: I don’t like to smile.
 Or, more accurately, I have a fake smile.
 Babies Don't ‘Ruin’ Bodies: 3 Reasons to Stop Saying They Do.
 Why I'm a Body Image Activist.
 On Bodily Limitations: Listen and Accept.
 The Body Is Not An Apology.